 I wish the photo of this gratin came out as well as the dish did.
 I used a mixture of green and red endives.
 It was crisp but creamy with the bechamel and Gruyere cheese.
 The pancetta added the right amount of salt.
-It was really great served along side a roasted tri-trip.
+It was really great served alongside a roasted tri-tip.
 I have a feeling this will be a regular side dish with roasted meats.

 - 4 endive, washed, dried and cut into circles